bobfather92/Skript/README.md

 ## Licence

 Copyright © 2026 Jake McNeil.
 Skript is free and open-source software licensed under the [GNU General Public License v3.0](LICENSE).
 You may use, study, modify, and redistribute it under the terms of that licence.
 Third-party components retain their own licences.

-## Repository safety

-Do not commit personal scripts, recovery data, collaboration secrets, signing certificates or generated release files.
-Security concerns should be reported using the guidance in [SECURITY.md](SECURITY.md).